Anoliz/SocialMediaAnoliZ/README.md

 # Your Social Media Test Program With JAVA!
-Java Program that you can Register,Login,Chat,and Send Messages to your Friends(THIS INCLUDES LIVE REFRESH)
+Java Program that you can Register,Login,Chat,and Send Messages with your Friends(THIS INCLUDES LIVE REFRESH)

 # Requirements: